Fitoussi/geo-my-wp/readme.txt

 * Tweak: save the post title as location name if none provided.
 * Tweak: add premise DB column to the search queries.
 * Tweak: update dashboard links to the new documentation site.
-* Filter: ‘gmw_geocoder_endpoint_args’ to modify the geocoder endpoint args.
+* Filter: ëgmw_geocoder_endpoint_argsí to modify the geocoder endpoint args.
-* Filter: ‘gmw_geocoded_location_output’ to modify the geocoder location output.
+* Filter: ëgmw_geocoded_location_outputí to modify the geocoder location output.
-* Filter: ‘gmw_form_db_fields’ filter to modify the db_fields of a search query.
+* Filter: ëgmw_form_db_fieldsí filter to modify the db_fields of a search query.
 * Hooks: new filter 'gmw_get_location_address_allowed_html' to allow HTML in the address output.
 * Hooks: new filter to modify the content of the gmw excerpt function before the more link is added to it.
 * Hooks: new action hooks before and after form fields.